HasnaeTalibi/Deploy-A-simlpe-Regression-model-with-Flask/README.md

 # Deploy-A-simlpe-Regression-model-with-Flask

-To run the Flask App, open the terminal, navigate to the directory that contains all this files using the linux command 'cd' and simply run :
+To run the Flask App, open the terminal, navigate to the directory that contains all this files using the linux command 'cd path_to_the_folder' and simply run :

 **python -m flask run**